Macx-Lio/MultiBot/README.md

   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-00-Start.png"></td>
     <td>
-      This Picture shows the default MultiBot-Interface after start.<br>
+      This Picture shows the default MultiBot-Interface after start.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-00-Main-Control.png"></td>
     <td>
-      The horizontal button bar is the Main-Control.<br>
+      The horizontal button bar is the Main-Control.
-      Commands from the Main-Control go to all bots in a Group or Raid.<br>
+      Commands from the Main-Control go to all bots in a Group or Raid.
-      Differences in functionality are commented on in the tooltips.<br>
+      Differences in functionality are commented on in the tooltips.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-00-Playerbots.png"></td>
     <td>
-      The vertical button bar is the Playerbot-Selection.<br>
+      The vertical button bar is the Playerbot-Selection.
-      Here you will find the Characters of your Account.<br>
+      Here you will find the Characters of your Account.
-      There is a button for each character.<br>
+      There is a button for each character.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-00-Character-Info.png"></td>
     <td>
-      The Tooltip of a Character-Button shows you the Class and Name of the Character.<br>
+      The Tooltip of a Character-Button shows you the Class and Name of the Character.
-      This should allow you to identify your characters.<br>
+      This should allow you to identify your characters.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-01-Playerbot-Online.png"></td>
     <td>
-      With a Left-Click you can load your Character and have him automatically added to the Party or Raid.<br>
+      With a Left-Click you can load your Character and have him automatically added to the Party or Raid.
-      The horizontal Buttonbar that appears is the Playerbot-Control.<br>
+      The horizontal Buttonbar that appears is the Playerbot-Control.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-01-Combat-Behaviour.png"></td>
     <td>
-      You can use the Buttons on the left to adjust the Combat-Behavior of your Playerbot.<br>
+      You can use the Buttons on the left to adjust the Combat-Behavior of your Playerbot.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-01-Summon.png"></td>
     <td>
-      With the first Button on the right you can summon your Playerbot.<br>
+      With the first Button on the right you can summon your Playerbot.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-01-Group-And-Ungroup.png"></td>
     <td>
-      With the second Button on the right you can add or dismiss your Playerbot from the Party or Raid.<br>
+      With the second Button on the right you can add or dismiss your Playerbot from the Party or Raid.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-01-Non-Combat-Behaviour.png"></td>
     <td>
-      With the next three the Buttons you can adjust the Non-Combat-Behavior of your Playerbot.<br>
+      With the next three the Buttons you can adjust the Non-Combat-Behavior of your Playerbot.
     </td>
   </tr>
   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-01-Inventory.png"></td>
     <td>
-      The last button on the right opens the Inventory of the Playerbot.<br>
+      The last button on the right opens the Inventory of the Playerbot.
     </td>
   </tr>
   <tr>